 U.S. Federal Documents & Resources

-The University of Mississippi Libraries have been a U.S. Federal Depository Library since 1883.
+UM Libraries have been a part of the U.S. Federal Depository Library Program since 1883.
 This guide is a gateway to the U.S. Federal Documents collection held by UM Libraries and related resources.

 How the U.S. Government is Organized